To mediate cases in a timely and cost efficient

 - You may also complete a new Request for Mediation.

-a Pre-Mediation Conference (PMC) will be set.
-At the PMC you will be given a questionnaire to fill
+Pre-Mediation Conference (PMC) will be set.
+At the PMC you will be given a list of financial

-out and return within 14 days to the Court.
-Failure to attend the PMC or to fill out the questionnaire
+documents to provide.
+Failure to attend the PMC or to provide the requested documents may result

-a Mediation will be set.
-At the Mediation, a representative from the Plaintiff/Lender with full
+held.
+At the Mediation, a representative from the Plaintiff/Lender will be present and your

 To order brochures or Requests for Mediation for your organization for community distribution,